Skip to main content

 Like Clif foods?
 Then you'll like this: All Clif foods can fit within a plant-based diet.
 That's because we use wholesome, plant-based ingredients in our products, making them a delicious complement to whole foods when you're on the go.

-Why Plant-Based Foods Matter to Clif Bar & Company
+Why Plant-Based Foods Matter to Clif Bar

 How are plant-based foods good for the body?
 They provide essential vitamins and minerals, fibre and beneficial plant nutrients, all of which contribute to overall well-being.
 Several studies have shown that plant-based eating patterns support a variety of health outcomes, including a healthy heart and healthy weight.2,3